wawachief/DigiQt/README.md

 Simulator of digirule 2 (https://bradsprojects.com/digirule2/) written in Python.

+# Installation

+## Windows platform

+You can get the MSI installer here : https://drive.google.com/drive/folders/1dwLxvtCJGBuTdACno-ls_LYQgG-knT0l

+Just install the program.
+Launch **Main.exe**.

+## Linux platform

+A standalone AppImage can be found here : https://drive.google.com/drive/folders/1dwLxvtCJGBuTdACno-ls_LYQgG-knT0l

+Just download the .AppImage file, make it executable and clic on it.

+## Osx

+I don't have a valid developper certificate, so my build won't launch for security reasons.
+You have to proceed manually and launch the program from source.

+## Launching from sources

+- You must have python 3.7 or later installed
+- Install the following packages via your favorite Python package manager (*pip* or *conda*)
+	- pyside2
+	- serial
+	- serial-tool
+- Launch the program : `python3 main.py`

 # Instruction set

-DigiQt offers the *Digirule 2A, 2B & 2U* enhanced instruction set.
-See https://github.com/wawachief/DGR2B for more informations.
+DigiQt offers the *Digirule 2A, 2B & 2U* instruction set.
+Choose in the button the model corresponding to the hardware you want to simulate.

 # Assembler Quick guide

-## Assembler special commands
+## Assembler special directives

 - **%define** : defines constants.
 Usage : `%define NAME VALUE`
 ```
 // Constants
-%define statusRegister  252
-%define dataLEDRegister 255
-%define hideAddressBit  2
+%define myNumber  42
 ```

+Some symbols corresponding to Digirule registers are already defined :
+	- `_sr` : Status Register (252)
+	- `_br` : Button Register (253)
+	- `_ar` : Address Register (254)
+	- `_dr` : Data Register (255)
+	- `_z` : Zero FLag (0)
+	- `_c` : Carry FLag (1)
+	- `_sar` : Show Address Register FLag (2)

-- **%data** : inserts one or many bytes in the code.
+- **%data** : Inserts one or many bytes in the code.
 Usage : `%data NAME byte1 byte2 ... byten`
 ```
 // Variables declarations
 %data index 0